Nuclear reactor: Fusion reactors

-Controlled nuclear fusion could in principle be used in fusion power plants to produce power without the complexities of handling actinides, but significant scientific and technical obstacles remain.
+In principle, controlled nuclear fusion could be used in fusion power plants to produce power without the complexities of handling actinides, but significant scientific and technical obstacles remain.
 Despite research having started in the 1950s, no commercial fusion reactor is expected before 2050.
 The ITER project is currently leading the effort to harness fusion power.

 Nuclear fuel cycle

 Thermal reactors generally depend on refined and enriched uranium.
 Some nuclear reactors can operate with a mixture of plutonium and uranium (see MOX).
-The process by which uranium ore is mined, processed, enriched, used, possibly reprocessed and disposed of is known as the nuclear fuel cycle.
+The process by which uranium ore is mined, processed, enriched, used, possibly reprocessed, and disposed of is known as the nuclear fuel cycle.

-Under 1% of the uranium found in nature is the easily fissionable U-235 isotope and as a result most reactor designs require enriched fuel.
+Under 1% of the uranium found in nature is the easily fissionable U-235 isotope, and as a result, most reactor designs require enriched fuel.

-Enrichment involves increasing the percentage of U-235 and is usually done by means of gaseous diffusion or gas centrifuge.
+Enrichment involves increasing the percentage of U-235 and is usually done by means of gaseous diffusion or gas centrifugation.
 The enriched result is then converted into uranium dioxide powder, which is pressed and fired into pellet form.
-These pellets are stacked into tubes which are then sealed and called fuel rods.
+These pellets are stacked into tubes, which are then sealed and called fuel rods.
 Many of these fuel rods are used in each nuclear reactor.

 Most BWR and PWR commercial reactors use uranium enriched to about 4% U-235, and some commercial reactors with a high neutron economy do not require the fuel to be enriched at all (that is, they can use natural uranium).
-According to the International Atomic Energy Agency there are at least 100 research reactors in the world fueled by highly enriched (weapons-grade/90% enrichment) uranium.
+According to the International Atomic Energy Agency, there are at least 100 research reactors in the world fueled by highly enriched (weapons-grade/90% enrichment) uranium.
 Theft risk of this fuel (potentially used in the production of a nuclear weapon) has led to campaigns advocating conversion of this type of reactor to low-enrichment uranium (which poses less threat of proliferation).